fyndoc/vms/docs/master-data/production.md

 3. The **Primary SKU** (non-editable field) indicates that the given SKU is itself the parent SKU.

-4. From the **Choose SKUs to form group** dropdown, select one or more SKUs that are child of the given SKU.
+4. From the **Choose SKUs to form group** dropdown, select one or more SKUs that are child products of the given SKU.

-5. For each of the child SKU you added in the above step, add the quantity.
+5. For each of the child SKUs you added in the above step, add the quantity.

     :::tip Usecase
     Example: Bundling 4 speakers (child SKU) and 2 remotes (child SKU) with 1 TV (primary SKU)